Julian-Bazo/image-carousel/README.md

-# odin-todo-list
+# image-carousel
-A project to practice SOLID principles and module syntax.
+A re-usable function to create image carousels on websites.